konflux-ci/architecture/ADR/0034-provisioning-ephemeral-openshift-clusters.md

   on the new cluster(s).
 * A new point of dependency on Kubesaw is introduced.`NSTemplateTiers` and `SpaceRequests` will be used to grant tenants access to namespaces on the new management cluster(s).
-* New Tekton Task(s) for creating `ClusterTemplateInstances` will be created that can be added to a `Pipeline` with minimal effort.
+* New Tekton StepAction(s) for creating `ClusterTemplateInstances` will be implemented that can be added to a `Pipeline` with minimal effort.
 * Konflux admins will be responsible for maintaining `ClusterTemplates` and the necessary secrets that accompany them.
 Contributions by other community members or Konflux users will be welcome.